State and Local Policy Database

 Electric School Bus Goal

-Honolulu does not have an electric school bus goal.
+Neither the City of Honolulu nor the local school district have set an electric school bus goal.

 EV Transit Bus Goal

-Honolulu does not have a sustainable freight transportation plan in place, nor does it have any policies that address freight efficiency.
+The City of Honolulu does not have a sustainable freight plan or freight mobility plan in place, nor is it pursuing any freight efficiency strategies.

 The Board of Water Supply is the municipal utility that provides the City of Honolulu with drinking water services, wastewater treatment, and stormwater management.